 Bo slept in the front doorway a lot,

 Instead they’d use the back door,

 In fact, his fur blessed her dress when she wed.

 Thought he as was big as a moose;

 Does your dog write limericks?
 Give us a verse or two in the comments!

-Read more about dogs who write:
+Read more about dogs and St. Patrick’s Day: